Purgatory Inn and no place to go..

 Purgatory Inn and no place to go.

-I have the long Island ice tea fresh and cold.
+I have the long Island ice tea, fresh and cold,

-Bartender keep them coming.
+bartender keep them coming.

 They love the big tippers.

-Purgatory Inn is open early and closes late.
+Purgatory Inn is open early and closes late,

-Safe place for a man who wants nothing.
+safe place for a man who wants nothing.

-I roll the simple purple stone in my hand.
+I roll the simple purple stone in my hand,

-An old souvenir from a old war.
+an old souvenir from an old war.

-A purple crystal given to me by a kind memory.
+A purple crystal given to me by a kind memory,

-Now feeling like a brick.
+now feeling like a brick,

-So heavy with sadness and loss.
+so heavy with sadness and loss.

 I hold the necklace like a rare stone.

-The necklace is pretty worthless in value.
+The necklace is pretty worthless in value,

-Except to my heart and memory.
+except to my heart and my memory.

-I remember when a beautiful red haired girl took the necklace
+I remember when a beautiful red-haired girl took the necklace

 Blind obsession led me into the splendor of passion and desire.